ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/concept_model.rst

 Probability of attending screening
  - Generate 1000 draws from normal distribution with mean=0.25, SD=0.0025 for
    calculating the probability of simulants attending their first due screening.
- - If simulant attended their last screening, they have a normal distirbution with mean=1.89, SD=0.36 (Yan et al. 2017) more odds of attending the next screening than those who did not attend their last screening.
+ - If simulant attended their last screening, they have a truncated normal distirbution with mean=1.89, SD=0.36, lower=1.0 (Yan et al. 2017) more odds of attending the next screening than those who did not attend their last screening.

 Time to next scheduled screening